uccser/cs-field-guide/text/en/chapters/data-representation.md

 Some are able to work with arbitrarily large numbers by increasing the space used to store them as necessary (e.g. integers in the Python programming language).
 However, it is likely that these are still working with a multiple of 32 bits (e.g. 64 bits, 96 bits, 128 bits, 160 bits, etc).
 Once the number is too big to fit in 32 bits, the computer would reallocate it to have up to 64 bits.

+In some programming languages there isn't a check for when a number gets too big (overflows).
+For example, if you have an 8-bit number using two's complement, then 01111111 is the largest number (127), and if you add one without checking, it will change to 10000000, which happens to be the number -128.
+This can cause serious problems if not checked for, and is behind a variant of the Y2K problem, called the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem), involving a 32-bit number overflowing for dates on Tuesday, 19 January 2038.

+{image filename="xkcd-cant-sleep-comic.png" alt="A xkcd comic on number overflow" source="https://xkcd.com/571/"}

 On tiny computers, such as those embedded inside your car, washing machine, or a tiny sensor that is barely larger than a grain of sand, we might need to specify more precisely how big a number needs to be.
 While computers prefer to work with chunks of 32 bits, we could write a program (as an example for an earthquake sensor) that knows the first 7 bits are the lattitude, the next 7 bits are the longitude, the next 10 bits are the depth, and the last 8 bits are the amount of force.

 Even on standard computers, it is important to think carefully about the amount of bits you will need.
 For example, if you have a field in your database that could be either "0", "1", "2", or "3" (perhaps category ID's), and you used a 64 bit number for every one, that will add up as you database grows.
 If you have 10,000,000 items in your database, you will have wasted 62 bits for each one (only 2 bits is needed to represent the 4 numbers in the example), a total of 620,000,000 bits, which is around 74 MB.
 If you are doing this a lot in your database, that will really add up.